noahehall/theBookOfNoah/0current/aws/0microservices.md

 - docker registry on aws
 - create registry from the web console then click `view push cmds`
   - you generally need to do this once, so that you can connect to the registry and push your images

+## MQ

+- managed message broker for apache activeMQ

+## systems manager

+- view operatoinal data from multiple services & automate operation tasks
+  - formerly known as Simple Systems Manager
+- use cases
+  - centrally define the configuration options & policies for managed instances
+  - identify resources that are out of compliance and take corrective action
+  - automate variety of maintence tasks (e.g. ec2 patching)
+  - create runbook style docs that define the actions to perform on managed instances
+  - group AWS resources together using various attributes
+  - automatically collect inventory information about amazon EC2 and on-premise managed instances
+- systems manager agent: required to be installed on ec2 instances, on-premise servers, or avirtual machine
+  - some AMIs have the agent preinstalled
+- management types
+  - operations managemnet
+  - application management
+  - change management
+  - node management
+  - shared resources
+- fleet manager: all nodes that include the Systems manager agent
+  - click into an instance
+    - view file system, performance counters, users and gorups
+    - can even log into the instance from the web console (click actions button)
+- inventory: basic inventory information about all your instances
+- patch manager: auto patch instances
+- run command: run a command on an instance via the web console
+  - pick one from the list of command documents
+- hybrid activations: for installing the systems manager agent in on-premise servers
+  - you only need to do this once for each account
+  - make sure you have keep the activation code & ID as you only can view it once while creating it
+- documents: create your own runbook document
+  - in JSON/yaml format
+- distributor: enable you to install software on your managed instances
+  - software provided by aws
+  - software you provide
+    - create a package and upload it
+    - systems manager will push it to your instance
+- state mangaer: manage the state of ec2 & hybrid infrastructure
+  - create an association
+    - defines the desired state of your targets
+    - includes a rundoc that contains
+      - the state definition
+      - target information
+      - schedule

+### systems management configuration

+- configuration type
+  - host management
+    - update systems manager agent every two weeks
+    - collect inventory from your instances every 30 ins
+    - scan instances for missing patches daily
+    - install & configure the cloudwatch agent
+    - update the agent every 30 days
+  - config recording
+  - distributor
+- targets
+  - region
+  - all/specific instances
+  - resource group/manually select

+### operations management

+- explorer: customizable dashbaord
+  - compliance: aggregates and display s ops data for each resource group
+  - inventory: collects instance-level (installed software, files, services, etc) specific data
+- ops center: view investigate and resolve resource issues
+- incident manager: prepare for and resolve availability and perf issues

+### application management

+- application manager: application-level runtime issue management
+- appconfig: deploy app configs
+- parameter store: centralized config data (strings and secrets)

+### change management

+- automation: automate repetitive tasks across regions and accounts
+- change manager: request, approve, implmeent and report on ops (config/infra) changes
+- maintenance windows: schedule time windows for running instance-level tasks
+- state manager: configuration management for EC2 or on-premis servers

+### node management

+- fleet manager: manage remote servers & edge devices
+- session manager: browser-based interactive shell, cli and remote desktop access
+- patch manager: select and deploy operating system and software patches
+- run command: secure remote access without the ned for bastion hosts, ssh or remote powershell

+## lightsail

+- easy-to-use virtual private server instances, containers storage adn databases for simple web applications and test environments

+## app runner

+- deploy containerized web apps and APIs at scale

+## pinpoint

+- customer engagement platform for managing targeted and transaction multi-channel engagement via email, push, SMS and lambda

+## api gateway

+- create, maintain and secure restful/websocket APIs via containerized/services fns and web applications

+## cloudsearch

+- setup, manage and scale application text search

+## opensearch

+- real-time search, monitoring and analysis based on elasticsearch

+## msk: managed streaming for apache kafka

+- securely stream data via managed apacha kafka

+## data exchange

+- pub/sub for third-party data sources
+- seems like AWS has partnered with big-data tech to sell you their data

+## glue

+- integrate with and build data pipelines across services
+- supports various ETL, ELT, batch and streaming pipelines and workloads

+## data pipeline

+- process and move data between compute/storage onpremise and aws resources